In break with predecessors, Biden expected to recognize Armenian genocide

 It would also be the second time the Biden administration has formally declared a genocide at the risk of infuriating a major power, following its determination that China is carrying out a genocide against Uyghur Muslims in the Xinjiang region.

 Historians estimate that 1.5 million Armenians were killed in the brutal campaign and commonly classify the killings as a genocide.
-Biden’s acknowledgment would represent a major victory for the Armenian American diaspora community, which has lobbied for recognition for years.
+Biden’s acknowledgment would represent a major victory for the Armenian American diaspora, which has lobbied for recognition for years.

 “I am proud the U.S. government is poised to finally be able to say it without any euphemism: genocide is genocide.
-Plain and simple,” said Democratic Sen. Robert Menendez (N.J.), the chairman of the Senate Foreign Relations Committee, whose wife is of Armenian ancestry.
+Plain and simple,” said a statement by Sen. Robert Menendez (D-N.J.), the chairman of the Senate Foreign Relations Committee, whose wife is of Armenian ancestry.

 If Biden moves forward, the reaction from Turkey is likely to be swift.